What Is an Idiom?

 The owners were given a cease and desist order to stop operating their sex shop.

 If someone violates court rules or disregards court processes, then they can be cited for contempt of court.

 The woman was cited for contempt of court for coming in too late for the trial and wearing revealing clothes.

 When somebody has the burden of proof, then he or she is required to present evidence to prove his or her claims.

 He has the burden of proof after scores of boys came out to testify against him.

-If something is beyond reasonable doubt, then there is enough evidence to prove that thing to be true.
-For example, if an accused is guilty beyond reasonable doubt, then it means that there are sufficient pieces of evidence to prove that he or she has done something wrong.
+If something is beyond a reasonable doubt, then there is enough evidence to prove that thing to be true.
+For example, if an accused person is guilty beyond a reasonable doubt, then it means that there is sufficient evidence to prove that they have done something wrong.

-The jury found the accused guilty beyond reasonable doubt of over 45 counts of sexual assault.
+The jury found the accused guilty beyond a reasonable doubt of over 45 counts of sexual assault.

 Crime and Police Idioms

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.